TalkTomeG00se/IR-Script/README.md

 # Timeline
 The project was slated to take 3-4 months, due to committing a few hours a week to it only.
 Initial feedback regarding the functionality of the script gave me an idea of how many LOC this project would be; I estimated that I could produce a script that is less than 700 LOC.
 Testing was ongoing as each function of the script was completed, and feedback was solicited regularly from my team.

+1-on-1 meetings were held every Monday with my direct supervisor to go over status of the project.
+Also of note, due to COVID restrictions, the entirety of this project and meetings were done from a work from home standpoint.

 # Tools Used
 - [VS Code](https://code.visualstudio.com)